SilbigerLab/Mesocosm_User_Manual/chapters/07-tidal_manipulation.md

 # Tidal Manipulation

-Controling the tidal cycle of each experimental tank with the Apex.
+**Controlling the tidal cycle of each experimental tank with the Apex.**

 This is achieved by manipulating the incoming and outgoing flow rates of each individual tank with the needle valves described in the [System Details], and setting the ON/OFF time cycle of the supply line with the solenoid.
 The basic procedure is outlined below.

+**Initial setup**

+1. Refer to the [start up guide](05-start-up_guide.md/#Overflow_into_Secondary_Sump) for more details on initial system setup.

+**Setting the flow cycle**

 1. Set the flow rate of the supply line N[#]FLW (without the solenoid), for example 10.5 Liters/Hr, by slowly turning the black knob counterclockwise to increase flow or clockwise to decrease flow.
     1. You can view rates on the Fusion dashboard.